As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 If you plan to use these candles to decorate your home for the holidays or give as holiday gifts, then you may wish to add embellishments.
 Some easy ways to add a bit of holiday decorating style:

 Add ribbon.
-Burlap ribbon wrapped around candle tins and Mason jars creates a rustic look.
+Burlap ribbon wrapped around candle tins and Mason jars create a rustic look.
 Red and green plaid gives a country Christmas feel.
 Velvet bows in a deep scarlet hue make for a rich presentation.

 Paint your votives.
-Use red, white, green, brown, and black acrylic paint to add holiday pinecones, red painted ribbons, berries, holly and pine bows to your collection of Christmas candles.
+Use red, white, green, brown, and black acrylic paint to add holiday pinecones, red-painted ribbons, berries, holly, and pine bows to your collection of Christmas candles.

-Whatever you do, be sure to have fun and relax while doing your homemade, candle making project.
+Whatever you do, be sure to have fun and relax while doing your homemade, candle-making project.
 With any luck, you’ll soon be a pro at this.